Metal Gear Solid: Portable Ops: Story

 Snake and his squad defeat the top members of the FOX unit and eventually they make their way into Gene's guesthouse.
 Snake learns many things on his way.
 Cunningham was working for the Pentagon and wanted Snake to push Gene into launching a nuke at the Soviet Union to tarnish the CIA's reputation and to prolong the Cold War.
 Gene was actually aware of this plan from the beginning due to information from Ocelot.
 Gene really wanted to launch a nuke at America to destroy the Philosophers and to make his nation of soldiers, "Army's Heaven".

 Gene kills Elisa, who with her dying breath tells Snake “Your son will bring the world to ruin.
 Your son will save the world.”
-Snake destroys an experimental model of the ICBMG (the Metal Gear model) codenamed RAXA and eventually defeats Gene, destroying the finished ICBMG model afterward.
+Snake destroys an experimental model of the ICBMG, codenamed RAXA, and eventually defeats Gene, destroying the finished ICBMG model afterward.
 After Gene is defeated he gives Snake the funds, equipment, personnel, and all other information regarding "Army's Heaven".
 On his return home, Snake is awarded for his actions, he then establishes FOXHOUND afterwards.
 Elsewhere, Ocelot kills the DCI (Director of Central Intelligence) and takes documents containing the identities of the Philosophers in an effort to "end them".

 In the post-credits epilogue, Ocelot speaks with an unknown man on the phone, they are plotting to use the Legacy to fulfill their own agenda.
-Ocelot actually wanted the trajectory data of the nuke to point to the DCI, in order to black mail the DCI into giving Ocelot the documents containing the true identities of the Philosophers.
+Ocelot actually wanted the trajectory data of the nuke to point to the DCI, in order to blackmail the DCI into giving Ocelot the documents containing the true identities of the Philosophers.
 Ocelot agrees to join his new employer's project under the condition that Snake/Big Boss participates as well.